FAQ

 Squire Property Management can arrange to visit your property and give you an accurate market appraisal.
 Please contact us or submit an enquiry to book an appointment.

-Squire Property Management will pay your rent into your nominated account, by bank transfer on, or before the 10th working day of the month.
-We will also email you a statement each month, showing your rent received, less any deductions such as our management fee, or any works that you have authorised.
+Squire Property Management will pay your rent into your nominated account, by bank transfer on the 3rd working day after receipt.
+We will also email you a statement each month, showing your rent received, less any deductions such as our management fee, or any maintenance works that you have authorised.

-Squire Property Management will send the necessary formal reminders to your tenants at 7 days, 14 days and 21 days.
+Squire Property Management will contact your tenant the day after payment is missed and send the necessary formal reminders at 7 days, 14 days and 21 days.
 We will inform you that the rent is late and discuss further action, serving the required notices to recover funds, or regain possession if required.
-If your tenants are co-operative, we will work with them, arranging a suitable repayment plan to recover any outstanding amounts, and allow the tenancy to continue if you are in agreement.
+If your tenants are co-operative, we will work with them, arranging a suitable repayment plan to recover any outstanding amounts, and allow the tenancy to continue, if you are in agreement.

 Squire Property Management charge 10% of the rent collected plus VAT (12% including VAT) for our fully managed service.
 A discount may be available for multiple property Landlords or large, executive properties.